wso2/product-microgateway/README.md

 There can be use cases where we want to override the back end connection url provided in the open API definition during the run time.
 We can override endpoints that are used as references similar to previous topic.
 In order to override the endpoint url we need to define endpoint in **x-wso2-endpoints** extension and refer them in the API level or resource level.
-Lets use the same example we have used in previous topic.
+Let's use the same example we have used in previous topic.
 So we can override the *myEndpoint3* url during the runtime as follows.
 The variable format is **\<epName\>\_\<epType\>\_endpoint_\<epIndex\>**
 - epName : Name specified in the open API definition under x-wso2-endpoints
 - epType : either prod or sand